Part G: Penalties

 For a first offence under Regulation 18 (but not involving the purchase of assessed work)

-For a first offence of sufficient severity to merit referral to SSDC, the normal starting point penalty will be temporary suspension (SSEP) from the University for not less than one semester and a mark of zero in the relevant assessment component.
+For a first offence of sufficient severity to merit referral to SSDC, the normal starting point penalty will be temporary Suspension from Study and University Property and Services for up to one semester and a mark of zero in the relevant assessment component.

 Where there are mitigating factors and the Panel considers that the starting point is too severe, or when the mark of zero would have the consequence of the student being withdrawn from the University for academic failure (e.g. on a core module) and the Panel considers this excessive, the Panel may impose another Penalty or suspend the application of a suspension.